Seven soldiers, six civilians dead in Syria

 Turkey's move follows a decision by the Arab League on Sunday to impose sanctions on Damascus over the crackdown.
 The European Union weighed in one day later.

-Turkey, a NATO member with a 900-km (560-km) long border with Syria, says it does not want military intervention in Syria but is ready for any scenario.
+Turkey, a NATO member with a 900 km (560 km) long border with Syria, says it does not want military intervention in Syria but was ready for any scenario.

 Foreign Minister Ahmet Davutoglu said Turkey would block delivery of all weapons and military supplies to Syria.
 Relations with Syria's central bank were suspended and a cooperation agreement was halted until there was a new government in place.